wvbe/kreuz/README.md

       sometimes updates, and emits an event when it does.
 Ther are other types of evented values too.
   - **Entities** are things that interact and can be interacted with, such as "people" or "buildings".
-  - **Jobs** are activities that some entities engage in.
-For example, a person might patrol an area or just loiter around.
+  - ~~**Jobs** are activities that some entities engage in.
+For example, a person might patrol an area or just loiter around.~~ Being superseded by _Tasks_.
+  - **Tasks** are activities that some entities are assigned to.
+Tasks can have subtasks, and may interrupt subtasks in favor of another one.
   - **Materials** is a type of substance that could be used in quantities during a blueprint, or if you have a quantity of `Material` it can be consumed.
 A `number` of `Material` is usually called a `MaterialState`.